-Now the years have passed and the risk-reward is not enough for me to proceed.
-I will admit that I am squeamish about someone placing a laser in my eye.
+Now the years have passed, and the risk-reward is not enough for me to proceed.
+I admit that I am squeamish about someone placing a laser in my eye.

 There are times we are reluctant to take steps to improve our vision.

 Maybe we have become comfortable with our limitations.
-Change is to difficult and others are meeting my needs.
+Change is too complicated, and others are meeting my needs.

 Sometimes, I admit that I prefer not to see the mess on the bedroom floor.
-In our house, if you see it, you are required to act on it.
+But, unfortunately, if you see it in our house, you are required to act on it.

 At least, that is what my wife keeps telling me.

 Is your vision affected by a lack of focus?
 Are you willing to admit that your vision is impaired?
 Are you ready to open your eyes and act on what you see?
-Join us next week as we focus on The Oppressed.
+Then, join us next week as we focus on The Oppressed.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.